 Skip navigation

-Seven Welsh Councils Back Motion to Transfer Control of the Crown Estate to Wales
+Seventeen Welsh Councils Demand transferring the Crown Estate to Wales

 YesCymru Chair, Phyl Griffiths, said: